Mammography is a well-established screening tool that is used to evaluate breast tissue for the possible presence of cancer.

-True 3D Breast Tomosynthesis delivers high-quality images of thin slices of breast tissue for a more reliable and accurate diagnosis, regardless of breast size or tissue density (available at Panorama).
+True 3D Breast Tomosynthesis delivers high-quality images of thin slices of breast tissue for a more reliable and accurate diagnosis, regardless of breast size or tissue density (available at Panorama and Durbanville).

 All SCP branches offer diagnostic mammography which means that all Mammograms and Breast Ultrasounds are interpreted by an onsite Radiologist and results are made available by means of a report.

 From the patient’s point of view, digital mammography is essentially the same as the screen-film system.